Welcome to day 10 of how to fly RC helicopters.

 As I just mentioned, this is exactly the same as learning how to hover during day 4, but this time you already know how to control the throttle/collective and tail rotor so it will not take nearly as long.

-Start with your RC helicopter pointed into the wind and then stand directly in front of it about 8-10 feet away.
+Start with your RC helicopter pointed into the wind (if there is any wind) and then stand directly in front of it about 8-10 feet away.
 Now slowly increase the throttle/collective to get the heli light on its skids and start getting a feel for the reversed cyclic commands.
 As you get a handle on the reversal, get the heli a few inches in the air and continue practicing.

 You should also try to go out on an overcast day in case your RC helicopter passes in front of you and the sun.
 You will be temporarily blinded for a few seconds by the bright sunlight.
 If this happens, in those few seconds you loose sight of your helicopter, chances are it will crash or you will be very disorientated when you finally reacquire its position.